friends-of-presta/security-advisories/_posts/2023-10-24-exportproducts.md

 severity: "high (7.5), GDPR violation"
 ---

-In the module "Product Catalog (CSV, Excel, XML) Export PRO" (exportproducts) up to 4.1.1 from MyPrestaModules for PrestaShop,, a guest can download personal informations without restriction by performing a path traversal attack.
+In the module "Product Catalog (CSV, Excel, XML) Export PRO" (exportproducts) up to 4.1.1 from MyPrestaModules for PrestaShop, a guest can download personal informations without restriction by performing a path traversal attack.

 ## Summary